YunusEmreSimseek/alergen_app/README.md

 ### Purpose

-This application is the implementation of the project we applied to Teknofest.
+This application is the developing mobile application of our project, which has been accepted by TUBITAK.

 ### Features